TULiberalArts/Public-Policy/pages/next-stops.md

 _MPP from Temple in 2019_<br/>

 - **Sarah Mueller**<br/>
-Selected for the highly competitive Joseph P. Kennedy, Jr. Disability Policy Fellowship with the Senate Health, Education, Labor and Pensions Committee
+Selected for the highly competitive Joseph P. Kennedy, Jr. Disability Policy Fellowship with the Senate Health, Education, Labor and Pensions Committee<br/>
 _MPP from Temple in 2019_

 - **Emily Watts**<br/>